tamucc-comp-bio/classroom_repo_2024/assignments/assignment_1.md

 * File extensions are not always accurate, so it is important to view a file to be sure of the delimiter.

-&#x26A0; CAUTION! _Do not type in the following code blocks.
-They are here to show you TSV and CSV formatting_

 Tidy Table:
 | Column 1 Header | Column 2 Header | Column 3 Header |